jestjs/jest/docs/CLI.md

 ### `--expand`

 Alias: `-e`.
-Use this flag to show full diffs instead of a patch.
+Use this flag to show full diffs and errors instead of a patch.

 ### `--findRelatedTests <spaceSeparatedListOfSourceFiles>`